Cost-aware Photonic Graph State Generation: A Graphical Framework: The graphical framework

 \subsection{Emission Modes}

-A simple emission can be represented as creating a leaf qubit--a dangling photon--for its emitter in the graph (FIG.~\ref{fig:0}c).
+A simple emission can be represented as creating a leaf qubit--a dangling photon--for its emitter in the graph (Fig.~\ref{fig:0}c).
 Here we define a set of emission modes consisting of a sequence of local operations before and after this simple photon emission that allows for more flexibility in the connectivity of the emitted photon.
 Below, we explain the placement of the newly emitted node in the graph with respect to its emitter and the rest of the nodes.

 \begin{itemize} [itemindent=10pt, leftmargin=0pt] \item[--] \textbf{Linear (L) Mode:} The created photon takes the place of the emitter and inherits all its neighbors, while the emitter becomes a leaf attached to the new photon.
-The required quantum operations are an emission \cnot[cnot] followed by a Hadamard on the emitter qubit. \\\textbf{Remark}: repeated use of this mode results in the creation of a linear cluster state (see FIG.~\ref{fig:em_L}).
+The required quantum operations are an emission \cnot[cnot] followed by a Hadamard on the emitter qubit. \\\textit{Remark}: repeated use of this mode results in the creation of a linear cluster state (see Fig.~\ref{fig:em_L}).

-\item[--] \textbf{Simple Star (SS) Mode (leaf emission):} This emission consists of a \cnot[cnot] followed by a Hadamard on the photonic qubit, creating a leaf node attached to the emitter node used for the emission. \\\textbf{Remark}: repeated use of this mode creates a star graph centered at the emitter node (see FIG.~\ref{fig:em_SS}).
+\item[--] \textbf{Simple Star (SS) Mode (leaf emission):} This emission consists of a \cnot[cnot] followed by a Hadamard on the photonic qubit, creating a leaf node attached to the emitter node used for the emission. \\\textit{Remark}: repeated use of this mode creates a star graph centered at the emitter node (see Fig.~\ref{fig:em_SS}).

 \item[--] \textbf{Star (S) Mode:} This emission adds a photonic node to the system, which is---upon emission---only connected to all neighbors of its emitter and not the emitter itself.
-This happens if we apply LC on the emitter node before and after a leaf emission. \\\textbf{Remark}: repeated use of this mode results in a star graph with the emitter being one of the leaf qubits (see FIG.~\ref{fig:em_S}).
+This happens if we apply LC on a neighbor of the emitter node, then apply LC on the emitter before a leaf emission, followed by LC on the emitter and LC on the same neighbor of the emitter. \\\textit{Remark}: repeated use of this mode results in a star graph with the emitter being one of the leaf qubits (see Fig.~\ref{fig:em_S}).

-\item[--] \textbf{Connected Star (CS) Mode:} Similar to the star mode, but the photon is also connected to its emitter (see FIG.~\ref{fig:em_CS}).
-A leaf emission (SS mode) followed by LC on emitter gives the desired result. \\\textbf{Remark}: repeated use of this mode results in the creation of a complete graph.
+\item[--] \textbf{Connected Star (CS) Mode:} Similar to the star mode, but the photon is also connected to its emitter (see Fig.~\ref{fig:em_CS}).
+A leaf emission (SS mode) followed by LC on emitter gives the desired result. \\\textit{Remark}: repeated use of this mode results in the creation of a complete graph.

 \end{itemize}